twilight-rs/twilight-rs.github.io/src/chapter_1_crates/section_7_first_party/section_5_gateway_queue.md

 # Gateway queue

-`twilight-gateway-queue` is a set of a set of a trait and a few implementations of it that is used by the [gateway] to ratelimit `identify` calls.
-It will most of the time not be used directly, but instead through the reexport from the [gateway].
+`twilight-gateway-queue` is a trait and some implementations that are used by the [gateway] to ratelimit `identify` calls.
+Developers should prefer to use the re-exports of these crates through the [gateway].

 ## Installation